by Joseph Heller

 Catch-22 Theme of Fear

-War and constant death tend to breed fear.
-Add in a key ingredient of Catch-22, a bureaucracy that covers up ugly truths to seem competent and successful, and you've got a good recipe for paranoia.
-Characters in this novel have no trust or faith, and live in constant fear of betrayal.
-They read into others' actions too deeply and often assign them unintended messages.
-However unfounded their fears are, these fears have real consequences because those in power often act on assumptions with negative consequences.
+Being surrounded by war and constant death tends to breed fear.
+Shocking, we know.
+Add in a healthy dollop of Catch-22 and a bureaucracy that covers up ugly truths to seem competent and successful, and you've got a good recipe for some good old fashioned paranoia.
+Characters in this novel have no trust or faith and live in constant fear of betrayal.
+They read into others' actions too deeply and often assign them unintended messages—sort of like misinterpreting a text from your crush.
+However unfounded their fears are, these fears have real consequences because those in power often act on assumptions, with negative consequences following soon after.

 Questions About Fear